Financial Aid: Graduate Students

 In order to be making satisfactory academic progress toward a degree, for purposes of receipt of Title IV Federal Assistance, a graduate student must:

 All students will be measured against the satisfactory academic standard at the end of the spring term to determine eligibility for receipt of Title IV student financial assistance for the upcoming year.
-Students who fall beneath the conditional standard may petition to the Satisfactory Academic Petition Committee to retain their eligibility for receipt of Title IV Federal Student Assistance.
+Students are notified via email and their CUNYfirst account.
+Students who fall beneath the conditional standard may petition the Committee on Satisfactory Academic Progress (CSAP) to retain their eligibility for receipt of Title IV Federal Student Assistance.
 These appeals will be evaluated for mitigating circumstances resulting from events such as personal illness, injury, and personal tragedy, and for indicators that the student will achieve the appropriate standard.
 A successful appeal will result in a one or two-semester probationary plan or period during which the student must meet the appropriate standard.

-If a student is on financial aid suspension at the beginning of the academic year for not meeting one or more components of the school's SAP standard, but meets them at some point later in the academic year, he or she may regain Title IV eligibility upon request of review of academic record.
+If a student is on financial aid suspension at the beginning of the academic year for not meeting one or more components of the federal Satisfactory Academic Progress standard, but meets them at some point later in the academic year, he or she may regain Title IV eligibility upon request of review of academic record.

 Withdrawals recorded on your permanent record will be counted in your cumulative record of credits attempted and will adversely affect your ability to meet the satisfactory progress standard.